Episode 14 – Summer Flowers

 Tag made another barfing motion.

-Two weeks earlier
+Two weeks earlier — just after the thaw

 Altai: If I am going to spend my hard earned money on an item of technological coldification, you’re darned right I’m going to be picky!